alphagov/govuk-network-data/README.md

 ## BigQuery cost caveat

-You are now ready to use this package to pipe data from BigQuery through a pandas dataframe and save your output locally as several compressed csv files (containing tabular data).
+You are now ready to use this package to pipe data from BigQuery through a pandas dataframe and save your output locally as several compressed csv files (containing tabular data with tab-separation).
  Consider the cost of the query you intend to run and read all community guidance beforehand.

 # What this does